avtansh-code/filevalidationlogs/README.md

-# My project's README
+# File Validation Logs

 ##About:

-File Validation Logs is a resuable frontend component that is used for the display of errors, warnings and other such file related details that needs to be shown to the user before the user proceeds.
+File Validation Logs is a resuable frontend component that is used for the display of errors, warnings and other such details about uploaded files that need to be shown to the user before they proceed further.

 ##Required External Dependecies

 The following packages need to be required in the project before the use of this component

-	`
 	npm install angular --save

 	npm install angular-animate --save